 Due to well-known problems with rubber hubs in propellers used on Yamaha V6 outboards (Google it for a litany of complaints) we are not able to warranty rehubs on these propellers.

-For Yamaha-made propellers, the best option is the original OEM 61A-style hub, which is now available but is expensive.
+For Yamaha-made propellers, the best option is the original OEM 61A-style hub, which is now available.
 Remember that the 61A hub spun originally–it is not a magic solution.

 On aftermarket propellers, we must use the aftermarket HMS VS-14 or VS-45 hub, which has proven to be unreliable due to the horsepower and heat generated by the new fuel injected two stroke and four stroke motors.

 We do have both the 61A and the aftermarket HMS hubs in stock.
 We will use the 61A whenever we can.
 Unfortunately, some aftermarket props (and some Yamaha props that were manufactured by third parties) will not accept the 61A hub.

 UPDATE: Yamaha has introduced the SDS hub, which still can “spin” but offers a lock up system that should get you home (unless the bow tie lock washer tears up the top of the prop, which we have seen).
 That is being replaced by the SDS II, which locks in a different way if it gets loose but can get clunky when it gets worn.
 The old rubber hub props are not upgradable to SDS hubs.